Finally. Election Night in America is over. And it only took three-and-a-half months.

-I follow a woman named Alison Levine on Twitter, and one of her many accomplishments is scaling Mount Everest.
-As I was working on this blog post, I saw a tweet from her that seemed fitting: “You do NOT have 2 be the best/fastest/strongest climber to get to the top of the mountain.
+I like to keep in mind some advice from Alison Levine, who led a team that scaled Mount Everest.
+She says “You do NOT have 2 be the best/fastest/strongest climber to get to the top of the mountain.
 You just have to be ABSOLUTELY RELENTLESS about putting one foot in front of the other.”

 Building your legal practice is your Everest, only with a much lower chance of freezing to death.

 #TBT 8 yrs ago today when I stood on the summit of Mt.
 Everest.